What is Revolution all about? We witnessed the social, political, and economic revolution. Now is the time for a technological revolution.

 One of the drawbacks of native apps is the time and cost involved in their installation.
 The advantage of cloud-based apps is that they can be run in the browser itself.

 The Data Recovery Option

 Recovery of data is easier when it is hosted by a cloud.
-Cloud server hosting enables the retrieval of data almost under every circumstance.
+Cloud server hosting enables the retrieval of data in almost every circumstance.
 When the data is hosted by mobile platforms, data has a relatively higher chance of being damaged or destroyed.

-When we peep into the dynamics of cloud storage for mobile applications solution, we observe that technology giants like Netflix have beaten along the roads of success reaping the benefits of the cloud.
+When we peep into the dynamics of cloud storage for mobile applications solutions, we observe that technology giants like Netflix have beaten along the roads of success reaping the benefits of the cloud.
 As such, the time seems right for a complete switch over to cloud storage in the age of the Fourth Industrial Revolution!